Lonari: Death ceremonies

 They often burn their dead.
 Persons dying of smallpox and red leprosy are buried.
 Children who have not cut their teeth are buried.
 At burial the deceased is put in the earth in a sitting position.
 The ashes and bones of the dead when burnt are sent to a holy place or are consigned to a river.
-As soon as a person has breathed his last, the body is washed with hot water and is laid on a bamboo bier covered with a new shroud.
+As soon as a person has died, the body is washed with hot water and is laid on a bamboo bier covered with a new shroud.
 If the deceased is a woman whose husband is still living, the body is wrapped in a new robe and a bodice, and the brow is marked with turmeric and red powder.
 Wreaths of flowers are also offered, and the deceased is borne to the burial or burning ground by four men.
 The chief mourner walks ahead of the bier, taking fire in a porcelain pot.
-The bier is put down half way to the burning or burial ground, and a sweet ball and a pice are thrown on the spot.
+The bier is put down halfway to the burning or burial ground, and a sweet ball and a pice are thrown on the spot.
 A pyre of cow dung is prepared and the body placed upon it.
 The chief mourner shaves his mustache and head and bathes.
 Then he wets his over-garment and squeezes a few drops of water into the dead person's mouth.
 The chief mourner then ignites the pyre.
 When it is half burnt, the chief mourner takes a porcelain pot filled with water upon his shoulder and walks thrice round the pyre.
 At the commencement of each round, a hole is bored in the pot with a pebble.
 On completing the third round he throws the pot over his back, and striking his mouth with his hand, calls aloud.
 The relatives of the dead feed the mourners for three days.
 On the third day the ashes and bones are collected, and cow's urine and dung are sprinkled over the place of burning.
 Three small porcelain pots are placed in a line from north to south, and on the mouth of each pot a cake is placed.
 The food most fancied by the deceased is offered, and camphor and frankincense are burnt.
 This is termed smashanbali.
 On the tenth day, balls are offered to the dead.
 A crow must touch one of the balls, otherwise an artificial crow of darbha grass is prepared, and the ball is touched thereby.
 The relatives of dead then pour sea and water over the life-stone, and it is then thrown into water.
 This is known as the daspindi ceremony.
 On the thirteenth day, the caste-men are feasted, and some charity for the propitiation of the dead is distributed.
-On the fourteenth day, a female or male, according to the sex of the deceased, is feasted, and articles of raw food are given to brahmans.
+On the fourteenth day, a female or male, according to the sex of the deceased, is feasted, and articles of raw food are given to Brahmans.
 For one year the same female or male is feasted every month.
 For the propitiation of ancestors in general, they observe the shradhha ceremony during the latter half of the month of Bhadrapad.
 When a person has died a violent death and the body is not found, an image of wheat flour representing the deceased is burnt with sticks of plates (Butea frondosa); funeral rites as on an ordinary death occasion are performed.